NCAA Division I men's basketball tournament: Format

-Seeding and Bracket
+Seeding and bracket

 The Selection Committee, which includes conference commissioners and university athletic directors appointed by the NCAA, determines the bracket during the week before the tournament.
 Since the results of several conference tournaments occurring during the same week can significantly impact the bracket, the Committee often makes several brackets for different results.

 To make the bracket, the Committee ranks the whole field from 1 to 68; these are referred to as the true seed.
 The committee then divides the teams amongst the four regions, giving each a seed between No. 1 and No. 16.
 The same four seeds in all the regions are referred to as the seed line (i.e. the No. 6 seed line).
 Eight teams are doubled up and compete in the First Four.
-Two of the paired teams compete for No. 16 seeds, and the other two paired teams are the last at-large teams awarded bids to the tournament and compete for a seed line in the No. 11 to No. 14 range, which varies year to year based on the true seeds of the teams overall.
+Two of the paired teams compete for No. 16 seeds, and the other two paired teams are the last at-large teams awarded bids to the tournament and compete for a seed line in the No. 10 to No. 14 range, which varies year to year based on the true seeds of the teams overall.

-Teams are placed in the closest geographical region to reduce travel time.
-However, teams are moved to other regions to follow several rules for ensuring competitive balance and avoiding rematches from the regular season in early rounds.